-The par 5, 6th hole stands out as one of the most tricky but memorable holes on the Woodmead Course.
-It is a monster 486m off of the club tees with water on the right of the fairway.
-To add to your woes the fairway slopes left to right so anything remotely sliced from the tee box and landing on the right side can trickle off into the drink.
+The par 5, 6th hole stands out as one of the most tricky but memorable holes on the Woodmead course.
+It is a monster 486m off the club tees with water on the right of the fairway.
+To add to your woes the fairway slopes left to right so anything remotely sliced from the tee box and landing on the right side, can trickle off into the drink.
 The second (and third) shots are played uphill making it feel even longer than it really is.
 Our advice is give it everything you’ve got until you can see the cup!

 The Rocklands course is the younger of The Country Club’s two 18-hole golf courses, having been built in 1992.
 Designed by Martin Hawtree, it was further refined in 2009 by Sean Quinn.
-If you can raise your eyes from the fairways for a second, there are spectacular views of Johannesburg and the Magaliesberg mountain range.
+If you can raise your eyes from the fairways for a second, there are spectacular views of Johannesburg and the Magaliesberg mountain range beyond.

-The Rocklands course is bordered by natural grasslands, huge rock formations and copses with indigenous trees such as Buffalo-thorn, Wild Olive and Kiepersol to give it a more ‘bushveld’ feel.
+Rocklands is bordered by natural grasslands, huge rock formations and copses with indigenous trees such as Buffalo-thorn, Wild Olive and Kiepersol to give it a more ‘bushveld’ feel.
 But don’t be distracted by the beauty of the surroundings; this is a challenging course off the back tees.

 Accommodation is available on site in the form of a ‘Dormy House’ but is only open to Member’s guest or reciprocal members.
 There are 26 clubs in the UK with reciprocity and a few in Asia as well, so worth checking if you qualify for reduced green fees and use of the other facilities at the Country Club, such as the swimming pool, tennis and squash courts.